davideberga/DivideAndNotForget/README.md

 `main_incremental.py`: the main file of the project used to train and to produce results of the different experiments we prepared.

 `script_{MODEL}_{METHOD}_{DATASET}.py`: all experiments we performed.

+`create_plot.py`: allows to create plots of comparison between ResNet18, Resnet50 and ResNet101, in terms of training and validation accuracy and loss;
+futhermore there are even test accuracy aware, agnostic and precision-recall metrics.
+The plot are also performed in comparison between CIFAR100 and FOOD101 datasets.

 ## :arrow_forward: Run